itberrios/CV_projects/rppg/README.md

 # **Remote PPG (Photoplethysmography)**

-In this notebook we will learn how to use Computer Vision to obtain an rPPG.
+Learn how to use Computer Vision to obtain an rPPG.

 ## **(Brief) Background**
 A [Photoplethysmography](https://www.news-medical.net/health/Photoplethysmography-(PPG).aspx) (PPG) is an optical technique that can detect volumetric changes in blood that correspond to the heart beat.
 PPGs are typically obtained by a contact optical sensor, but if sufficient lighting conditions are rpesent, we can use a Camera as our sensor and then use Computer Vision techniques to extract the PPG signal remotely.